LinnJS/express-graphql-apollo/README.md

-# Express Graphql Apollo with Custom GraphQL Client
+# Express GraphQL Apollo with Custom GraphQL Client

   This is a monorepo meant to be a proof of concept on a production ready GraphQL server built with Apollo Server and Express.
 It also includes a custom GraphQL client built with Apollo Client which will eventually be refactored into React Query as a experiment.